Tourism in New York City

-New York City received a ninth consecutive annual record of approximately 65.2 million tourists in 2018, one of the world’s busiest tourist attractions, counting not just overnight visitors but anyone visiting for the day from over 50 miles away, including commuters.
-Overall the city welcomed 37.9 million visitors who stayed overnight in 2018, of which 13.6 million were international.
+New York City received a ninth consecutive annual record of approximately 65.2 million tourists in 2018, the busiest tourist city attraction, and one of the world's overall busiest tourist attractions, counting not just overnight visitors but anyone visiting for the day from over 50 miles away, including commuters.
+Overall the city welcomed 37.9 million visitors who stayed overnight in 2018, of whom 13.6 million were international.
 Major destinations include the Empire State Building, Ellis Island, the Statue of Liberty on Liberty Island, Broadway theatre productions, Central Park, Times Square, Coney Island, the Financial District, museums, and sports stadiums.
 Other major visitor activities include luxury shopping along Fifth and Madison Avenues; entertainment events such as the Tribeca Film Festival; Randalls Island music festivals such as Governors Ball, Panorama and Electric Zoo; and free performances in Central Park at Summerstage and Delacorte Theater.
 Many New York City ethnic enclaves, such as Jackson Heights, Flushing, and Brighton Beach are major shopping destinations for first and second generation Americans.

 New York City has over 28000 acre of parkland and 14 linear miles (22 km) of public beaches.
 Manhattan's Central Park, designed by Frederick Law Olmsted and Calvert Vaux, is the most visited city park in the United States.
 Prospect Park in Brooklyn, also designed by Olmsted and Vaux, has a 90 acre meadow.
 Flushing Meadows–Corona Park in Queens, the city's fourth-largest, was the setting for the 1939 World's Fair and 1964 World's Fair.